Agoric/dapp-oracle/DETAILS.md

 # Do any setup your ag-solo wallet needs, such as setting a petname
 # for the fee tokens you wish to charge ('moola' in this example).

-# Deploy the contract and API server when the above is ready.
+# Deploy the oracle query plugin when the above is ready.
 INSTALL_ORACLE='My wonderful oracle' FEE_ISSUER_PETNAME='moola' \
-  agoric deploy contract/deploy.js api/deploy.js
+  agoric deploy api/spawn.js
 ```

 Your external oracle service would function like the following JS-like pseudocode: